tyy0309/IS597_Project_WBC_Simulation/README.md

     Since we are referencing data from an entire season, but player performance should fluctuate, when selecting players, we will generate normally distributed game data based on the user input number of simulations, and ensure that the mean of these values matches the overall performance for the season

     For example, if player A has a batting average of 0.3 for the entire season and 100 games are simulated, random values `x1` to `x100` of batting averages will be generated, following a normal distribution, and $$\frac{1}{100}\sum_{i=1}^{100}x_i = 0.3$$

+    To make the random values generated for each game follow a normal distribution, in addition to the known season averages, we need to utilize the standard deviation of each indicator.
+We can choose appropriate standard deviations based on real-world data to reflect the performance fluctuations in actual games.

 3. Randomly allocate the number of pitches for the three pitchers and use them as weights when calculating performance scores.